unconv/php-localhost-ssl/README.md

-# How to use HTTPS on localhost with PHP web server
+# How to use HTTPS on localhost

 This repository was created as a reference for my YouTube video on how to use an HTTPS connection to localhost with the PHP built-in web server.
 You can find the video here: https://www.youtube.com/watch?v=sDAX1uQzM8Y